 Natural gas prices and WTI crude oil pricing, discussed above, have an impact on the demand for our U.S. accommodations.
-Prices for natural gas in the United States improved during 2013 and early 2014, largely due to above average storage withdrawals in response to colder than normal weather, continued elevated demand for natural gas for electric power generation, lower net imports from Canada and higher industrial demand.
+Prices for natural gas in the United States improved during the first nine months of 2013, largely due to above average storage withdrawals in response to colder than normal weather, continued elevated demand for natural gas for electric power generation, lower net imports from Canada and higher industrial demand.
 However, natural gas prices continue to be weak relative to prices experienced in 2006 through 2008 due to the rise in production from unconventional natural gas resources in North America, specifically onshore shale production, resulting from the broad application of horizontal drilling and hydraulic fracturing techniques.
 Any increases in the supply of natural gas, whether the supply comes from conventional or unconventional production or associated gas production from oil wells, could constrain prices for natural gas for an extended period and result in fewer rigs drilling for gas in the near-term.
 Lower rig counts typically impact our mobile fleet in the United States.
 However, SAGD development utilizes natural gas and lower natural gas prices could have a positive impact on this activity in Canada.
-Natural gas prices traded at approximately \$4.39 per Mcf as of March 14, 2014.
+Natural gas prices traded at \$3.38 per Mcf as of February 7, 2014.

 Our Australian villages in the Bowen Basin primarily serve coal mines in that region.
 Met coal pricing and growth in production in the region is influenced by levels of steel production.
-Because Chinese steel production has been growing at a slower pace than that experienced in 2010 and early 2011, Chinese demand for imported steel inputs such as met coal and iron ore decreased during 2013 compared to 2012.
-Met coal prices have decreased materially from over \$200/metric ton at the beginning of 2012 to approximately \$150/metric ton at the end of 2013.
+Because Chinese steel production has been growing at a slower pace than that experienced in 2010 and early 2011, Chinese demand for imported steel inputs such as met coal and iron ore decreased during the first nine months of 2013 compared to the first nine months of 2012.
+Met coal prices have decreased materially from over \$200/metric ton at the beginning of 2012 to approximately \$150/metric ton at September 30, 2013.
 Depressed met coal prices have led to the implementation of cost control measures by our customers, some coal mine closures and delays in the start-up of new coal mining projects in Australia.
 A continued depressed met coal price will impact our customers' future capital spending programs.
+However, steel consumption per capita in China is less than one-third of the amount installed in the US economy, suggesting a favorable outlook for Chinese steel production and met coal demand over a longer horizon.